 Every stroke is unique and people can experience a range of changes to their mood and thinking over a long time following their stroke.
 There has been less research into these effects of stroke than the more obvious, physical effects.
 This means that we know far less about these, often ‘hidden’, consequences of stroke.

 As well as this, most of the research to-date into how stroke affects mood and thinking has focussed on the early stages after stroke - up to 12 months.
 Not many studies have included stroke survivors who had their stroke more than one year ago.
 This means we don’t know much about these effects of stroke long-term (i.e. beyond 12 months).

 The aim of this research is to increase our understanding of how stroke affects people’s thinking and mood in the longer-term.
-The study aims to answer several questions:
+Professor Nele Demeyere and the team aim to answer several questions:

 - How common are specific neuropsychological problems, such as language, attention or memory problems, after stroke and how do these change over time?

 - Is there a link between certain cognitive problems and the chances of developing dementia after a stroke?

 - Is there a link between specific problems with thinking and reports of fatigue after stroke?